Notice of Pre-AIA or AIA Status

 [0111] As described above, the cause of the abnormal product (also referred to as the defective product) of the product 90 can be promptly understood, and thus a defective place can be promptly restored.
 Moreover, the cause of defectiveness of the production line 20 can be visualized, and therefore the defective place of defective production equipment 40 can be promptly restored.)

----the device display portion for each of the production line devices being divided into strips, the strips comprising a running status display portion configurated to display the running status and an abnormal status display portion configured to display the abnormal state and
+--the device display portion divided into wide strips, each of the wide strips corresponding to one of the production line devices, the wide strips further divided into narrow strips, a first one of the narrow strips comprising a running status display portion configurated to display the running status and a second one of the narrow strips comprising an abnormal status display portion configured to display the abnormal state,

-displays the display which is displayed in the chronological order for each of the production line devices, in a direction intersecting a direction along the chronological order, in an order of arranging the production line devices on the production line.
+displays the wide strips in the chronological order for each of the production line devices, in a direction intersecting a direction along the chronological order, in an order of arranging the production line devices on the production line.

-Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to modify Taira et al., and include the steps cited above, as taught by NOMAMOTO et al., in order to provide the operating condition of the manufacturing equipment to production influence caused by visualization (see e.g. NOMAMOTO et al.).
+Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to modify Taira et al., and include the steps cited above, as taught by MITSUMA; et al., so that it is possible to recognize the molding machine and the time zone where the abnormality has occurred in consideration of the production performance and the planned production status, in order to make it possible to perform the subsequent action particularly appropriately.

 Re-claim 2, Taira et al. teach the production management system according to claim 1, wherein the server device further displays an occurrence status of a product defect in addition to the running status and the abnormal state,